About CABTE

 Strategy

-We will align ourselves for strategic purposes with other organizations which share our values.
+ourselves for strategic purposes with other organizations that share our values.

 Organization